yungyuc/ynote/nsd/schedule/23sp_nycu/schedule.rst

 If the enrollment system says the course is full, it is full.
 It is the limit of my resource for helping the class.
-I do not plan to take additional enrollment, but if you can convince me that you will learn well without my help, I would consider.
+I do not plan to take additional enrollment, but if you can convince me that you will learn well without my help, I will consider.
 The necessity of convincing me is:

 1. Successfully build the teaching code https://github.com/solvcon/modmesh and make sure it works.
 Run at least two of its apps and know what they do.
 If